zonemaster/zonemaster/docs/specifications/test-zones/DNSSEC-TP/dnssec16.md

 Assumptions for the scenario specifications:
 * Only CDS or DNSKEY records in apex are considered.
-* Unless stated otherwise, all name servers responds authoritatively with RCODE NOERROR on all queries.
+* Unless stated otherwise, all name servers responds authoritatively with [RCODE Name] "NoError" on all queries.
 * Unless stated otherwise, all name servers responds authoritatively with (or without) CDS records on CDS queries and DNSKEY records on DNSKEY queries, respectively.
 * Unless stated otherwise, all RRSIGs are present where expected and are valid.
 * Each zone is served by two nameservers and both responds consistently.
 * No DS record is published at parent zone (`dnssec16.xa`).
-* In this section, a "Valid DNSKEY Record" meets the following requirements:
-  * It is a DNSKEY record in apex.
-  * It uses algorithm 10 (RSA/SHA-512) with 2048 octets key length, see
-    [DNSSEC05] and [DNSSEC14].
-  * Flag bit 7 (zone key) and bit 15 (SEP) are set.
-  * The DNSKEY RRset has been signed by the key and the RRSIG is valid.
-* In this section, a "Valid CDS Record" meets the following requirements:
-  * It is a CDS record in apex.
-  * It uses hash digest 2 (SHA-256), see [DNSSEC01].
-  * Its digest is a digest of a *Valid DNSKEY Record*.
-  * The CDS RRset has been signed by the its DNSKEY and the RRSIG is valid.

 ### CDS-INVALID-RRSIG
 * Zone: "cds-invalid-rrsig.dnssec16.xa."
-  * The zone has a *Valid DNSKEY Record* (key 1).
+  * The zone has a [Well Formed DNSKEY Record] (key 1).
-  * The zone has one *Valid CDS Record*, that matches key 1, but the RRSIG of the CDS RRset has expired.
+  * The zone has one [Well Formed CDS Record], that matches key 1, but the RRSIG of the CDS RRset has expired.

 ### CDS-MATCHES-NO-DNSKEY
 * Zone: "cds-matches-no-dnskey.dnssec16.xa."
-  * The zone has one *Valid DNSKEY Record* (key 1).
+  * The zone has one [Well Formed DNSKEY Record] (key 1).
-  * The zone has one *Valid CDS Record* that matches key 1.
+  * The zone has one [Well Formed CDS Record] that matches key 1.
-  * The zone has a second *Valid CDS Record* that matches no key by key tag.
+  * The zone has a second [Well Formed CDS Record] that matches no key by key tag.

 ### CDS-MATCHES-NON-SEP-DNSKEY
 * Zone: "cds-matches-non-sep-dnskey.dnssec16.xa."
-  * The zone has a *Valid DNSKEY Record*, but but flag bit 15 is unset (key 1).
+  * The zone has a [Well Formed DNSKEY Record], but but flag bit 15 is unset (key 1).
-  * The zone has one *Valid CDS Record* that matches key 1.
+  * The zone has one [Well Formed CDS Record] that matches key 1.

 ### CDS-MATCHES-NON-ZONE-DNSKEY
 * Zone: "cds-matches-non-zone-dnskey.dnssec16.xa."
-  * The zone has one *Valid DNSKEY Record* (key 1).
+  * The zone has one [Well Formed DNSKEY Record] (key 1).
-  * The zone has a second *Valid DNSKEY Record*, but flag bit 7 is unset and the key has not signed the DNSKEY RRset (key 2).
+  * The zone has a second [Well Formed DNSKEY Record], but flag bit 7 is unset and the key has not signed the DNSKEY RRset (key 2).
-  * The zone has one *Valid CDS Record* and matches key 1 (CDS 1).
+  * The zone has one [Well Formed CDS Record] and matches key 1 (CDS 1).
-  * The zone has a second *Valid CDS Record*, matching key 2, but the key has not signed the CDS RRset.
+  * The zone has a second [Well Formed CDS Record], matching key 2, but the key has not signed the CDS RRset.

 ### CDS-NOT-SIGNED-BY-CDS
 * Zone: "cds-not-signed-by-cds.dnssec16.xa."
-  * The zone has two *Valid DNSKEY Record* (key 1 and 2).
+  * The zone has two [Well Formed DNSKEY Record] (key 1 and 2).
-  * The zone has one *Valid CDS Record* that matches key 1.
+  * The zone has one [Well Formed CDS Record] that matches key 1.
-  * The zone has a second *Valid CDS Record* that matches key 2, but its DNSKEY has not signed the CDS RRset.
+  * The zone has a second [Well Formed CDS Record] that matches key 2, but its DNSKEY has not signed the CDS RRset.

 ### CDS-SIGNED-BY-UNKNOWN-DNSKEY
 * Zone: "cds-signed-by-unknown-dnskey.dnssec16.xa."
-  * The zone has a *Valid DNSKEY Record* (key 1).
+  * The zone has a [Well Formed DNSKEY Record] (key 1).
-  * The zone has one *Valid CDS Record*, and it matches key 1.
+  * The zone has one [Well Formed CDS Record], and it matches key 1.
   * The CDS RRset has an additional RRSIG that matches no DNSKEY by key tag.

 ### CDS-UNSIGNED
 * Zone: "cds-unsigned.dnssec16.xa."
-  * The zone has a *Valid DNSKEY Record* (key 1).
+  * The zone has a [Well Formed DNSKEY Record] (key 1).
-  * The zone has one *Valid CDS Record*, and it matches key 1, but the CDS RRset is not signed.
+  * The zone has one [Well Formed CDS Record], and it matches key 1, but the CDS RRset is not signed.

 ### CDS-WITHOUT-DNSKEY
 * Zone: "cds-without-dnskey.dnssec16.xa."
   * The zone has no DNSKEY.
-  * The zone has one *Valid CDS Record* that matches no DNSKEY.
+  * The zone has one [Well Formed CDS Record] that matches no DNSKEY.

 ### DELETE-CDS
 * Zone: "delete-cds.dnssec16.xa."
-  * The zone has a *Valid DNSKEY Record*.
+  * The zone has a [Well Formed DNSKEY Record].
   * The zone has one CDS RR that is a Delete CDS.

 ### DNSKEY-NOT-SIGNED-BY-CDS
 * Zone: "dnskey-not-signed-by-cds.dnssec16.xa."
-  * The zone has a *Valid DNSKEY Record* (key 1), byt the key has not signed the DNSKEY RRset.
+  * The zone has a [Well Formed DNSKEY Record] (key 1), byt the key has not signed the DNSKEY RRset.
-  * The zone has one *Valid CDS Record*, and it matches key 1.
+  * The zone has one [Well Formed CDS Record], and it matches key 1.

 ### MIXED-DELETE-CDS
 * Zone: "mixed-delete-cds.dnssec16.xa."
-  * The zone has a *Valid DNSKEY Record* (key 1).
+  * The zone has a [Well Formed DNSKEY Record] (key 1).
-  * The zone has one *Valid CDS Record*, and it matches key 1.
+  * The zone has one [Well Formed CDS Record], and it matches key 1.
   * The zone has a second CDS RR that is a Delete CDS.

 ### NO-CDS